Puja Upadhyay Temple University Beasley School of Law

 Cybil G. Roehrenbeck

-Cybil G. Roehrenbeck is a Shareholder in Polsinelli PC’s Washington, DC office, where she provides federal government relations and regulatory counsel.
-Specializing in healthcare law and policy, she works to obtain appropriate coverage and reimbursement for innovative healthcare technologies and services such as digital health, value-based care models, and precision medicine.
-Ms. Roehrenbeck previously served as Assistant Director, Federal Affairs and Washington Counsel for the American Medical Association, as well as Legislative Counsel on Capitol Hill.
+Cybil G. Roehrenbeck is a Partner in the Government Relations and Public Affairs group in Hogan Lovells' Washington, DC office, where she is a leader in the firm's health care lobbying practice.
+She provides counsel on legislative and regulatory opportunities, often focusing on health care reimbursement and emerging health care sectors such as digital health, artificial intelligence, and value-based care.
+Prior to coming to Hogan Lovells, Ms. Roehrenbeck was a Shareholder in Polsinelli and previously served as Assistant Director, Federal Affairs and Washington Counsel for the American Medical Association, as well as Legislative Counsel on Capitol Hill.
 Ms. Roehrenbeck holds several leadership positions with the American Bar Association (ABA) and is a member of the ABA’s Standing Committee on Government Affairs.
-Ms. Roehrenbeck is also a published author on health law and policy matters, including biennial contributions to BNA/Bloomberg’s treatise entitled, “E-Health, Privacy, and Security Law, Second Edition.”
 Ms. Roehrenbeck attended the University of Virginia undergrad and earned her law degree from the University of Georgia, completing her third year at the American University Washington College of Law.
 She is a member of the bar in Virginia and the District of Columbia.

 Chris Smith is Senior Counsel in the Health Care & Life Sciences and Litigation & Business Disputes practices, in the Washington, DC, office of Epstein Becker Green.
 His practice focuses on pharmacy law, drug distribution, and reimbursement issues.
 Before joining Epstein Becker Green, Mr. Smith worked as a Director of Federal Public Policy at a nonprofit trade association that advocates for pro-patient and pro-pharmacy public policy and as a Director of Policy and Regulatory Affairs at a national trade association representing the pharmacist owners, managers, and employees of independent community pharmacies nationwide.
 He also has a lobbying certificate from the Association of Government Relations Professionals.
 He holds an LLM from American University Washington College of Law's Program on Law and Government, a JD from Vanderbilt Law School, and a BA from the University of Richmond.